MikaCaldera/claytonbbeauty.com/src/collections/landing_pages/index.md

   - type: content
     container: container
     textAlign: left
+    body: >-
-    body: Clayton’s first interest in beauty came at an early age.
-As a child, he would hang out at his Aunt’s salon.
-In addition, to sweeping hair, he would watch the joy of each client as they left the salon.
-At the age of 18, Clayton began his journey in the beauty industry.
-12 years later he has built up a long list of clients that leave his chair with the same excitement on their faces he remembered seeing as a child.
-Always wanting to learn and grow as a stylist he is always looking to enhance his technique.
-He has assisted in a cover shoot for Seventeen Magazine, NYC Fashion Week, as well as working on local events, photo shoots, and fashion shows.
-Clayton’s true passion is his eye for color and love for chemistry which makes him the eclectic colorist and stylist he is today.
+      Clayton’s talent, creativity, and passion for the beauty industry came very natural at a young age.
+Clayton had the opportunity to spend time in his Aunt Erin’s salon, sweeping hair, taking out rollers and being able to see what the salon experience was all about.
+At the age of 18 his journey in the beauty industry began, he has been a stylist since 2004.
+Always continuing education, wanting to grow as a stylist to enhance his techniques and salon experience.
+He has had many opportunities such as working at MAC cosmetics, local events, photo shoots, fashion shows and charities.
+He has also earned the opportunity to assist at a Latin America Seventeen Magazine photo shoot, styling for NYC Fashion Week for two consecutive years, and later to become a Gold Key Style educator for Kevin Murphy.

-      If length is what you need he is also an extension specialist.
-Whatever your hair need is, Clayton can deliver.
+      If length, fullness, or a change is what you need Clayton has been certified with Great Lengths Hair extensions hot and cold fusions since 2006, as well as being certified through Hot Head Tape Ins.
+He prides himself in providing an amazing salon experience and cares about all of your hair needs.
   - container: container
     showIndicators: false
     headingLevel: "1"